Best Practices for Multi-Fidelity Bayesian Optimization in Materials and Molecular Research: Methods

 \subsubsection{Discount as a utility metric for MFBO}

 We also propose a discount $\Delta$ metric to estimate the savings provided by the MFBO method compared to the SFBO (see figure \ref{fig2} for a graphical explanation of this metric).
-The discount variable reflects the difference of budgets required to reach a reference regret value between the multi-fidelity and single-fidelity methods.
+This metric is inspired by the Acceleration Factor (AF) and Active Learning Metrics (ALM) previously proposed and used in MFBO work\cite{Palizhati2022}. $\Delta$ reflects the difference in budgets required to reach a reference regret value between the multi-fidelity and single-fidelity methods.
+This metric can be viewed as a combination of the simple regret and the total spent budget, reflecting how MFBO results are an interplay of the HF value optimization and the total budget spent.
 Specifically, it is computed over two individual SF and MF runs as follows:

-where $\tilde{r}^*$ is the \textit{corrected best multi-fidelity regret}, defined as $\tilde{r}^* = r^{\rm mf}_t \tau$.
-The $\tau$ correction accounts for situations where the MFBO method gets to low regrets faster than the SFBO at the beginning of the optimization, but its performance plateaus in the long term as noted in \cite{dovonon2023longrunbehaviourmfbo}.
-In our experiments, we set $\tau = 2$ as a reasonable adjustment, given that $r^{\rm mf}_t$ tends to be small.
+$\tilde{r}^*$ is the \textit{corrected best single-fidelity regret}, and $r^{\rm sf}_{\rm max}$ and $r^{\rm sf}_{\rm min}$ are the maximum and minimum regrets in the SFBO run, and $\tau$ is a factor that quantifies the amount of total reduced regret that the user wants to sacrifice in order to get a good MFBO performance.
+The $\tau$ correction accounts for situations where the MFBO method gets to low regrets faster than the SFBO at the beginning of the optimization, but its performance plateaus in the long term as noted in\cite{dovonon2023longrunbehaviourmfbo}.
+This correction also reflects the dependence of MFBO performance on the available budget, as mentioned in previous work\cite{Jacobs2023}.$\tau$ refers to the slack a user will give with respect to the converging regret of SFBO, or how good the user wants their output to be with respect to the minimum regret achievable by SFBO.

+We report discounts with $\tau$ = 0.9, although we also investigate the discount obtained for several values of $\tau$ in the synthetic functions benchmark (see SI section \ref{si: discount3d}.
 A positive $\Delta$ indicates cost savings with MFBO, meaning it achieves the minimum regret with a lower budget than SFBO.
 Conversely, a negative $\Delta$ implies that MFBO was more expensive than SFBO.
-If the SFBO method is unable to reach $\tilde{r}^*$, $\Delta$ is capped at 1.
+If the MFBO method is unable to reach $\tilde{r}^*$, $\Delta$ is set to -1.
 Note that equation \ref{eqn:delta} compares individual runs started at the same seed as displayed in Figure \ref{fig2}, and we report the average $\Delta$ over all the seeds onwards.